Free Speech Debate

 Author opinion

-Our ninth draft principle states: “we should be able to counter slurs on our reputations without stifling legitimate debate”.
+Our seventh draft principle states: “We must be able to protect our privacy and to counter slurs on our reputations, but not prevent scrutiny that is in the public interest.”
 Assuming a slur is a slur even if the perpetrator is an algorithm rather than a person, I think Google should yield to Bettina Wulff’s demands, as it has in other cases.

 Autocomplete has undoubtedly damaged Wulff’s reputation, and public interest does not justify this slander.
 Saving people who genuinely want to type “Bettina Wulff escort” a few keystrokes does not justify the spread of unfounded rumours.
 Anyone who wants information about these rumours does not need autocomplete to find it, so the free flow of information is not in danger.
 Removing the suggestions would therefore not violate our second draft principle, which prohibits only illegitimate encroachments on the internet.